parthian-sterlet/motali/README.md

 10. output file, histograms of AUPRC values for both orientations of motifs all shifts of their centers, [Histogram](https://github.com/parthian-sterlet/motali/blob/main/examples/pwm_sga/BHA15.H12CORE.0.P.B_PEAKS039234_BHLHA15_Q9QYC3_MACS2_40_cmat1.hist)
 11. output file, PR curves for both orientations of motifs all shifts of their centers, [PR curves](https://github.com/parthian-sterlet/motali/blob/main/examples/pwm_sga/BHA15.H12CORE.0.P.B_PEAKS039234_BHLHA15_Q9QYC3_MACS2_40_cmat1.prc)
 12. output file, text file of similarity scores and the maximal AUPRC values for the stringent overlap and any shift between the centers of two motifs, [Similarity scores and AUPRC values](https://github.com/parthian-sterlet/motali/blob/main/examples/pwm_sga/BHA15.H12CORE.0.P.B_PEAKS039234_BHLHA15_Q9QYC3_MACS2_40_cmat1.sta)
-13. integer value, 0/1 mean printing of histograms of AUPRC values
+13. integer value, 0/1 mean printing and non-printing of histograms of AUPRC values to the output file (see argument #10 above)
-14. integer value, 0/1 mean printing of PR curves
+14. integer value, 0/1 mean printing and non-printing of PR curves to the output file (see argument #11 above)
-15. integer value, 0/1 mean short/detailed description of results in the text file of similarity scores and the maximal AUPRC values
+15. integer value, 0/1 mean short/detailed description of results in the text file of similarity scores and the maximal AUPRC values (see argument #12 above)

 # Command line examples
 - One PWM motif vs. another PWM motif